-Requests for transcripts must be made electronically via the University of Pikeville's web page (www.upike.edu) and from the Quick Links pull-down menu select 'Transcript Request'.
-The student must create an account or use an existing account in order to request a University of Pikeville transcript.
+Requests for transcripts must be made electronically via the University of Pikeville's web page (www.upike.edu).
+From the home page, the search bar is located in the upper-right.
+Type the word Transcript.
+Read and follow the instructions.
+You must create an account or use an existing account in order to request a University of Pikeville transcript.